fury-gl/fury/docs/source/posts/2022/2022-09-14-week-15-praneeth.rst

 What is coming up next?
 -----------------------
-Working on rotation slider and the polyline.
+Working on the rotation slider and the polyline.